Causal Discovery in Linear Structural Causal Models with Deterministic Relations: Blind source separation methods

 Note that $\tilde{\bB}S'=\bB S$, hence the recovered model in \eqref{eq:example1_2} is identical to the generating model in \eqref{eq:example1_1}.
-However, we do not learn the representation $\bB S$ uniquely, instead we learn $\tilde{\bB} S'$, which is irrelevant as we explained above. \end{example}
+However, we do not learn the representation $\bB S$ uniquely, instead we learn $\tilde{\bB} S'$. \end{example}

-It is worth noting that the irreducibility assumption in our linear P-SCM is without loss of generality.
-Under P-SCM faithfulness assumption, reducibility, i.e., existence of a pair of columns $W_i,~W_j,~ i\neq j$ in the mixing matrix $\bW$ that are linearly dependent, occurs if and only if the corresponding sources $s_i$ and $s_j$ are directly connected to a common observed variable, and are not directly connected to any other observed variables.
-This follows because we can write the corresponding columns in $\bW=(\bI-\bA)^{-1}\bB$ (cf. \eqref{eq:system_model_4}) as
+The irreducibility assumption in our linear P-SCM is without loss of generality.
+Under P-SCM faithfulness assumption, reducibility occurs if and only if two sources $s_i$ and $s_j$ are exogenously connected to a common observed variable, and are not exogenously connected to any other observed variables.
+Specifically, we can write the corresponding columns in $\bW=(\bI-\bA)^{-1}\bB$ (cf. \eqref{eq:system_model_4}) as

 where $B_i$ and $B_j$ are the columns in $\bB$ corresponding to sources $s_i$ and $s_j$.
 Since $(\bI-\bA)^{-1}$ is an invertible square matrix, $W_i$ and $W_j$ are linearly dependent if and only if $B_i$ and $B_j$ are linearly dependent.
-Under P-SCM faithfulness assumption (b), this happens if and only if $[B_i~~ B_j]$ have only one non-zero row, which means $s_i$ and $s_j$ are directly connected to a common observed variable, and to this variable only.
+Under P-SCM faithfulness assumption (b), this happens if and only if $[B_i~~ B_j]$ have only one non-zero row, which means $s_i$ and $s_j$ are exogenously connected to a common observed variable, and to this variable only.
 Therefore, when $W_i$ and $W_j$ are linearly dependent, i.e., $W_i=\alpha W_j, \alpha\neq 0$, the corresponding sources $s_i,s_j$ appear at each node $x_k$ as $w_{kj}(s_j+\alpha s_i)$, where $w_{kj}\in \mathbb{R}$.
-Since $s_i$ and $s_j$ are connected to the same variable, replacing the exogenous connections from $s_i,s_j$ by a combined source $s_i'=s_j+\alpha s_i$ in the generating model results in a model that has the same distribution as the original generating model, i.e., an observationally equivalent model.
+Since $s_i$ and $s_j$ are connected to the same variable, replacing the exogenous connections from $s_i,s_j$ by a combined source $s_i'=s_j+\alpha s_i$ in the generating model results in a model that has the same distribution as the original generating model (i.e., an observationally equivalent model).

 In conclusion, under different problem settings and assumptions, given observations of variables $X$, we can use BSS methods to recover the mixing matrix $\mathbf{W}$ up to permutation and/or scalability indeterminacies, which have no impact in recovering the true generating model.
 We call these models separable, as mentioned in Section \ref{sec:model_assumptions}.